This DIY Chemical Peel recipe is a great skin refresher without harsh chemicals or spa pricing.

 - 1 T boiling water

-- 2 drops geranium essential oil (could also use lavender, chamomile, or other soothing essential oils)
+- 2 drops geranium essential oil (could also use lavender essential oil, german chamomile essential oil, or other soothing essential oils)

 - In a small bowl, whisk together the milk and essential oil.
 Sprinkle the gelatin over the top, and whisk to combine.
 At this point it will look crumbly.